 Other than your student ID, all you need for the midterm is something to write with.
 (Pens are preferred, but pencils are allowed as long as they write darkly enough to be easily read.
 Red pens are not allowed.)
 The midterm is completely closed book: you cannot use any books or notes of any kind, and there will not be a list of formulas provided for you.
 Also, you cannot use calculators on the midterm.
 (For this reason, you should get used to not using calculators when you do the homework assignments.)
 You will not be allowed to have phones, pencil cases, or other electronic devices out while taking the midterm, nor will you be allowed to use headphones or earbuds.

-We will post detailed solutions to the midterm so that they are a good resource for your studying.
+The detailed solutions to the midterm will be posted.
 Your solutions on the timed midterm won't need to be as verbose.
 That being said, don't be afraid to use words in addition to clearly written mathematics!
 The better we can see your thought process, the more partial credit we will be able to give if the final answer isn't exactly right.

 WeBWorK problems and suggested problems are an excellent source of midterm questions, so they also provide an excellent way to study for the midterm.